-For most people, grains can be part of a healthy, plant-based diet.
-Some of my favorites are quinoa, millet, amaranth, buckwheat, oats, and teff.
+For most people, whole grains can be part of a healthy, plant-based diet.
+Some of my favorite grains are quinoa, millet, amaranth, buckwheat, oats, and teff.
 In many studies, whole grains have been shown to help fight heart disease, type 2 diabetes, cancer, and even obesity.
 But not everything is peachy in grain land.

-Most of the grains eaten in the world today are sprayed with pesticides, and some crops, especially wheat, may even be treated with glyphosate as a desiccant (to dry the crop out before harvest).
-Corn, unless it’s grown organically, is often genetically engineered.
+While some grains are grown organically, most are sprayed with pesticides.
+And some crops, especially wheat, may even be treated with glyphosate as a desiccant (to dry the crop out before harvest).
+Corn is often genetically engineered.
 Then there’s rice, which, while popular, is often contaminated with a disturbing amount of arsenic.

 For some medical conditions, like autoimmune diseases, grains can also cause inflammation in the gut and contribute to symptoms.
 This is especially true with the gluten present in wheat.
 Although only about 1% of the world’s population has diagnosed celiac disease, many more show signs of gluten intolerance with symptoms like headaches, joint pain, skin problems, seizures, and digestive issues.
 If you’re facing any of these symptoms, it can be helpful to go gluten-free for three to six months and see if they clear up.

 While many people have jumped on the gluten-free bandwagon, that doesn’t mean it’s necessarily best for everyone.
 A few studies actually show health benefits from eating whole grain wheat products.
-(For more on this, see our article on gluten, here.)
+(For more on this topic, see our article on gluten.)

 Can You Get All the Nutrients You Need on a Plant-Based Diet?